nmcolome/advanced_enums/README.markdown

 ## Advanced Enumerable Exercises

 - clone down this repo and create your own github repository
-- update [this](https://gist.github.com/icorson3/fde332a15da213b4c7c3ab319f28b47f) gist by either commenting on it with your repo link or editing the gist.
+- update [this](https://gist.github.com/icorson3/fde332a15da213b4c7c3ab319f28b47f) gist by either commenting on it with your repo link or editing the gist.w

 ### Snack Class